 I chanced on Robbie Hart late one quiet afternoon outside her salon, Miracles by the Sea, watering her little bit of vertical garden.
 She proudly told me that it was the twenty-year anniversary of Miracles offering hair-care services to the community.
 That’s a lot of heads.

 Robbie has always maintained a gentle, quiet but important presence in the community.
-She is well and truly a local – a fourth generation member of the McVeity family, starting life … Read more »
+She is well and truly a local – a fourth generation member of the McVeity family, starting … Read more »